uswitch/ustyle/styleguide/content/design/usability-testing.md

 <ol>

-  <li>Visibility of system status - Keep users informed about what is going on through appropriate feedback within reasonable time.In the example below the user cannot see what impact selecting a dropdown option has:</li>
+  <li><strong>Visibility of system status</strong> - Keep users informed about what is going on through appropriate feedback within reasonable time.

+  In the example below the user cannot see what impact selecting a dropdown option has because the overlay covers the results table:</li>
     <p>
       <div class="us-grid-row">
         <div class="us-col-md-8">